-Multitasking – some people think of it as a being a strength.
-Essentially, it means that you can direct your attention towards numerous purposes and get positive results every single time.
+Multitasking – some people think of it as being a strength.
+Essentially, it means that you can direct your attention to numerous purposes and get positive results every single time.

 And, to some extent, this might be true: multitasking could bring beneficial results, especially if you want to combat procrastination.

 Still, you should note that the results will be temporary, in the sense that you’re going to taste the bitterness of multitasking in the future.
 At first, glance, concentrating on a single task at a given time could seem like an indulgence, a luxury you cannot afford.
 Still, this is far from the truth.

 This is, perhaps, the biggest myth about multitasking.

 Truth be told, when you multitask, you choose to sacrifice your full presence for the concept of enhanced productivity, which doesn’t even exist.
 There is compelling research outlining that multitasking is less efficient than concentrating on a singular task.